Mike-Aniki/Aniki-ReMake/README.md

 Due to the rich graphics and animations, this theme may not be perfectly smooth on lower-end PCs.
 However, even on modest setups, it still offers a fun, customizable experience that makes the interface unique to each user.

 ---

+⚠️ **_Warning_**

+For users still on a version earlier than 1.5.8, it is essential to uninstall and reinstall the theme.
+Versions prior to 1.5.8 had an issue that prevented theme updates through Playnite from working correctly.

+This issue has been fixed since version 1.5.8, but many users still appear to be using older versions.
+To ensure proper updates:

+Check your current theme version.
+If it’s older than 1.5.8:
+- Uninstall the theme.
+- Reinstall it to ensure future updates apply correctly.

+---